-This FAQ contains questions not answered in the Implementation Guide or Residential Performance Standards Documents.
-Please review these documents if your questions are not answered below.
+This FAQ contains questions not answered in the Process Details document.
+Please review this document if your questions are not answered below.

 Click question below to display answer.